mwmwaxxeromwmw/gatsby-starter-foundation/src/content/pages/contact.md

 ---
 template: contact-page
 slug: /contact
-title: Get in touch
+title: Contact Moks Auto
 ---
+Got a car that broke down ?
+A key you lost ?
+An electrical fault ?
+A service due ?

-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.
+Need a new Vehicle ? or just anything automotive related ?

+We are happy to help.

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send us a message using the form below or you can call us on our mobile number